Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S1 Review/Lesson7.md

 ### Wrapping Up with a Video Recap
 - The next lesson will be a quick video refresher on storage to get up to speed on the concept and prepare for the harder stuff to come!

+- Constant and Immutable variables, are not shown on storage.